Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Information and tips for the visit:

-• Tickets: adult admission costs around £35, while children between 3 and 15 years old must pay around £30.
-For children under 3, admission is free.
+• Tickets: Admission for adults costs about 35 pounds, while children between 3 and 15 years must pay about 30 pounds.
+For children under 3 years, admission is free.

 • Address and directions: Madame Tussauds is located on Marylebone Road, on the corner with Allsop Place.
-The nearest tube stop is Baker Street and you can reach it with the Jubilee, Bakerloo, Metropolitan, Hammersmith and City and Circle lines
+The nearest subway stop is Baker Street and you can reach it with the Jubilee, Bakerloo, Metropolitan, Hammersmith and City and Circle lines.

 4. Natural History Museum